Neelka96/Crowdfunding_ETL/gen_readmes/README_final.md

 The objectives of this project are:
 1. **Extract** crowdfunding data from provided Excel spreadsheets.
 2. **Transform** and clean the data into a relational database-friendly format.
-3. **Load** the cleaned data into a PostgreSQL database using custom SQL scripts.
+3. **Load** the cleaned data into a PostgreSQL database using SQL scripts.

 The project emphasizes reproducibility and scalability by providing optional automation through notebook-driven SQL generation, all while fulfilling the assignment rubric.
-It avoids GUI-based imports (like pgAdmin's CSV import tool) to maintain cross-environment compatibility.
+It avoids GUI-based imports (like pgAdmin's CSV import tool) to maintain cross-environment compatibility, even though doing so would be a reasonable option as well.

 ---